ProfessionalDevelopers/TR-CVC/README.md

 - A ...piano(?) sound.
 Another sound.
 - Per-channel mute and un-mutes
 - Change kits while playing
+- Adjustable tempo: -/= for jumps of 5, hold shift for single beat increments
 - Configurable per-instrument mixer levels per
 - Automatic saving and restoration of sequences